mlwilkerson/Rails5-ActionCable-Redux-React-ChatAppExample/README.md

 * Make sure you have Docker and Compose installed
 * Clone this repo and run the following in order:
 * `docker-compose build`
-* `docker-compose run web npm install` (builds npm modules _from_ the container _into_ a node_modules subdirectory in your repo's subdirectory—_outside_ the container)
-        * NOTE: Preferably, these node modules would be built into the container too.
-However, it seems that without some further configuration magic, node has been unable to consistently find the modules at run time unless they are built like this in the normal local way.
 * `docker-compose run web rails db:create`
 * `rails db:migrate`
 * `rails db:seed` (to add a quick "Hello World" message into the database)